 The building ministers were not unanimous in their decision.
 The Communique released after their meeting gives states and territories discretion in applying the changes.
 It states, “Each state and territory will be free to determine whether and how the new provisions will be applied in their jurisdiction to minimise the regulatory impact on the construction sector.”

 Potentially, the property industry will find it inconvenient to work with differing codes across jurisdictions and decide to conform regardless.
 But that will mean longer time frames before full implementation.
 It also means more confusion for everyone.

 The Australian Network for Universal Housing Design (ANUHD) led the campaign for change for almost 20 years.
 ANUHD is a national network of committed volunteers who meet via Zoom every month.
 Dr Margaret Ward’s leadership and determination were instrumental to the campaign’s success.
 Her many letters over many years to politicians and others in power positions eventually paid off.
 Make no mistake, this change was not given willingly.
 And that is the never-ending story of all human rights campaigns.

 The success of the campaign is also due to the recent push by the Summer Foundation and their financial support for extra research and a campaign director.
-The Building Better Homes social media campaign showed politicians what the community wanted.

 CUDA has actively supported the campaign and congratulates all involved.
 This issue has been a regular feature across the six years of this website.
 If you are interested in the history, the section of this website on Housing Design Policy has several posts.
 Universal Design in Housing in Australia: Getting to Yes, by Dr Ward provides an history of the campaign and the barriers advocates faced.